piroor/tweetbot.sh/README.md

    * all-newyear.txt
    * ...

-All files in the `monologue` directory are monologue message definition files.
+All files in the `monologues` directory are monologue message definition files.
 They have same format described below.

 ### Basic format of monologue message definition files